 When the Obama Pentagon created a working group to study repeal of the transgender ban, Palm provided group members and political allies with 21 policy memos covering administrative and medical aspects of repeal designed to persuade officials to support repeal and adopt best practices.
 Our prior reports also clearly played a crucial role in repeal.
 During a 2016 White House ceremony celebrating the historic lifting of the transgender ban, Deputy Assistant Secretary of Defense Anthony Kurta credited the Palm Center as one of the two organizations most responsible for ending it.

-Organized 56 retired Generals and Admirals
+Organized 56 Retired Generals and Admirals

 Immediately after President Trump tweeted that he would reinstate the transgender ban in 2017, the Palm Center released a statement by 56 retired Generals and Admirals who said that banning transgender troops would compromise military readiness and, like the failed DADT policy, force troops to lie in order to serve.
-The senior signatory of the statement was a retired four-star Marine General, and the statement attracted considerable media coverage.
+The senior signatory of the statement was a retired four-star Navy General, and the statement attracted considerable media coverage.

 Supported and Advanced Litigation